Kotti/Kotti/docs/developing/developer-manual.rst

 includes a configuration variable through which extending packages can set all other INI settings through Python.
-Here's an example of a function that programmatically modified ``kotti.base_includes`` and ``kotti_principals`` which would otherwise be configured by hand in the INI file:
+Here's an example of a function that programmatically modified ``kotti.base_includes`` and ``kotti.principals_factory`` which would otherwise be configured by hand in the INI file:

 .. code-block:: python

   # in mypackage/__init__.py
   def kotti_configure(config):
       config['kotti.base_includes'] += ' mypackage.views'
-      config['kotti.principals'] = 'mypackage.security.principals'
+      config['kotti.principals_factory'] = 'mypackage.security.principals'

 And this is how your users would hook it up in their INI file: